h2oai/nitro/docs/editing.md

 ## Add before

-Set `location=':name'` to add boxes before an existing box.
+Set `at=':name'` to add boxes before an existing box.

 ```py